ggseg/ggsegExtra/ggseSS/README.md

 <img src="man/figures/README-3d-plot.png" width="100%" />

-Please note that the ‘ggsegCC200’ project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+Please note that the ‘ggseSS’ project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.